Compare quotes from leading insurers

 This type of insurance provides a lump sum payout for accidental injuries or death, and pays for medical expenses.

-- Loss of Body Parts/Body Functions: Pays a lump sum for loss of arms, hands, fingers, legs, toes, sight, hearing, and more.
+- Loss of Body Parts/Body Functions: Pays a lump sum cash benefit for loss of arms, hands, fingers, legs, toes, sight, hearing, and more.

-Total Permanent Disability: Pays a lump sum for permanent inability to work.
+Total Permanent Disability: Pays a lump sum cash benefit for permanent inability to work.
 Some insurers may have alternative definitions of this condition, like loss of a minimum number of specific body parts/functions.

 The following coverage features are offered in various combinations, depending on the insurer: